techmaharaj/scalekit-guide/src/pages/apis/index.md

 Please make sure that you keep your Client Secrets safely.
 Do not share your client secret in publicly accessible areas such as GitHub, client-side code, etc.

-Refer to [this guide](/security/client-secrets) to understand some of the best practices around keeping client secrets secure.

 Our SDKs will automatically handle the API authentication and error handling to make the job of using our APIs much easier for you.
 </div>
 <div class="col col--6">